 BE AWARE OF PARKING RULES.
 Because Tybee Island is also a residential place, there are parking restrictions.
 Also, there are paid parking lots and street-side parking, so check the posted signs before leaving your vehicle.
 You can’t do a Georgia Coast road trip if your car gets towed away…

 Visiting the Sapelo Island Wildlife Management Area and Blackbeard National Wildlife Refuge isn’t just something you happen into.
 You need to plan it.
 If you want to visit and explore Sapelo Island, including the pristine Georgia beaches, you need to arrive early in the day and take a boat from the visitor center onto the island.

 The ferry to Sapelo Island is a tour, and you’ll need to bring your own snacks, drinks and bug repellent.
 But once on the island it’s amazing.
-You’ll find beaches, the red and white striped Sapelo Lighthouse and wildlife.
+You’ll find beaches, the red and white striped Sapelo Lighthouse (much like the West Quoddy Lighthouse in Maine) and wildlife.